 Queenstown Lakes District Council will recognise and provide for Ngāi Tahu as a partner in the management of the District's natural and physical resources though the implementation of this District Plan.
-The Council will actively foster this partnership through meaningful collaboration, seeking formal and informal advice, providing for Ngāi Tahu's role as kaitiaki, and protecting its values, rights and interests.
+The Council will actively foster this partnership through meaningful collaboration, seeking formal and informal advice, providing for Ngāi Tahu's role as kaitiaki, and protecting its values, interests and customary resources.
+Ngāi Tahu's values, interests and customary resources in this context do not extend to the commercial interests of companies owned or controlled by Ngāi Tahu.